invenia/blog/_posts/JuliaLangFeatures.md

 ```

-### How do we use this to make Units work?
+We can use this to create out unitful syntactic sugar.
-So, to make this work, we are going to make juxtaposition multiplication work for us.
 This is a simplified version of what goes on under the hood of Unitful.jl.
 We need to overload the multiplication with the constructor, to invoke that constructor.